Convert Tablespoons to Pints

 When do you need to convert between Tablespoons and Pints?

-A US customary unit of volume equal to 2 cups or 16 fluid ounces (about 473 mL).
+A US customary unit of volume equal to exactly 2 US cups, 16 US fluid ounces, or 1/8 of a US gallon (≈ 473.
 Tablespoon and Pint are both volume units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.